naymspace/backpex/guides/live_resource/user-preferences.md

 - **`:columns`** — reads `resource:<Module>:columns` at mount; writes on
   `toggle_column` events.
 Default without opt-in is to keep column state in-memory only.
+- **`:metrics`** — reads `resource:<Module>:metrics_visible` at mount;
+  writes on `toggle_metrics` events.
+Default without opt-in is to show metrics on every mount and keep the toggle in-memory only.

-All three keys route through whichever adapter you configured for `"resource.*"` — typically the Session adapter by default, or a per-user DB adapter once you wire one up.
+All four keys route through whichever adapter you configured for `"resource.*"` — typically the Session adapter by default, or a per-user DB adapter once you wire one up.